-There are structural differences between an LDAP directory and an Identity Management (IdM) server, particularly in schema support and the structure of the directory tree.
+An Identity Management (IdM) server differs from an LDAP directory, particularly in schema support and the structure of the directory tree.
 For more background on those differences, see the Contrasting IdM with a Standard LDAP Directory section from the Planning the client configuration when migrating from LDAP to IdM.
 Those differences may impact data, especially with the directory tree, which affects entry names.
 However, the differences have little impact on the client configuration and on migrating clients to IdM.